fahizp/PicSureAI/README.md

 ## Introduction

 This project aims to showcase the seamless integration of the MERN stack with the OpenAI API to generate stunning AI images.
 The project's user interface is designed using Tailwind CSS, providing an efficient and visually appealing experience.
-Additionally, the codebase supports Markdown language for easy documentation and code editing.

 ## Features

 - AI image generation using OpenAI API.
 - User-friendly web interface built with React and Tailwind CSS.
-- Markdown language support for documentation and code editing.

 ## Technologies